 Paws for Love is unlike any other program offered by the SPCA.
 For hundreds of patients and assisted-living residents each year, visits from faithful, four-legged friends often add entirely new dimensions to people’s lives.

 In 2006, Paws for Love consisted of six volunteers.
-Under the love, care, and guidance of Paws for Love Coordinator Debbie Braun, who we sadly lost in May of 2023, the program grew to 200+ SPCA volunteers and their pets, behavior-certified therapy teams, are part of Paws for Love!
+Under the love, care, and guidance of Paws for Love Coordinator Debbie Braun, who we sadly lost in May of 2023, the program grew to 200+ SPCA volunteers and their pets, behavior-certified therapy teams…all part of Paws for Love!

-If you are interested in learning more about Paws for Love, or if you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, please contact firstname.lastname@example.org.
+Interested in receiving a visit from Paws for Love?
+If you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, please contact firstname.lastname@example.org.
 You can find us on Facebook too!

 *Due to insurance restrictions, the SPCA is unable to make visits to individuals’ homes.